FreddyAkpoly/Millie/README.md

 ### Millie Game Engine
-- Millie is a 2D engine that is optimized for agile development in game jams and hackathons.
+- Millie is a game engine that aims to reduce the computing power needed for mid to large cap applications
 - Millie includes a low level rendering framework with SDL2.
-- Allows for the boot of the program, allocation memory, and communication with the OS.

 **Input Handling**